George Leveson-Gower, 1st Duke of Sutherland: Family

+Final years and death

 Eleven years after becoming enfeebled by a paralytic stroke, Sutherland died at Dunrobin Castle in July 1833, aged 75, and was buried at Dornoch Cathedral.
 He was succeeded by his eldest son, George.
 The Duchess of Sutherland died in January 1839, aged 73, and was also succeeded by her eldest son, George.

 The Bridgewater Estate was passed in trust in accordance with the Duke of Bridgewater's will, to the Duke's third son Francis.